 This payment method gives families more flexibility and control over the type and amount of care they receive.
 For your agency, private pay clients can be a steady source of revenue.
 However, managing the billing and waiting for payments can sometimes create cash flow gaps, especially when you have payroll and other expenses to cover.
 Understanding how this model works is the first step to managing it effectively.

-Private Pay vs. Insurance: What’s the Difference?
+Private Pay vs. Insurance: How Do They Compare?

 The biggest difference between private pay and insurance comes down to what’s being covered: medical versus non-medical care.
 Most insurance plans, including Medicare, are designed to pay for home health services—skilled medical care prescribed by a doctor, like physical therapy or wound care.